Rubal103/Challenge11-Note-Taker-Application/README.md

 ## Screenshots of the functioning application

+# Home page of the application
 ![Home page of the application](./images/homePage.png)

+# Creating a new note
 ![creating a new note](./images/newNote.png)

+# Saving a new note
 ![saving a new note](./images/savedNewNote.png)

+# Deleting a saved note
 ![deleting a saved note](./images/deleteSavedNote.png)

+# Page after deleting the note
 ![page after deleting the note](./images/afterDeletionPage.png)